Protoss78/score-element/README.md

 --selected-score-color:       Defines the background color of the button in selected state
 --selected--text-score-color: Defines the text color of the button in hover state
 ```

-A working example can be found in the <a href="http://protoss78.github.io/score-element/">demo application</a>